Five Developments to Watch in Medical Lab Science (2026)

 While innovations such as advanced 3D printing and blockchain have already gained considerable traction in everyday news, newer developments such as precision medicine, machine learning, and pharmacogenomics will soon also become common topics of discussion in the medical profession.
 In fact, while there are literally hundreds of fascinating new advancements in laboratory science that could revolutionize medicine, there are some that have garnered considerable interest.
 This may be due, in part, to their business, consumer, or political applications.

-With the United States projected to spend 20 percent of its GDP in the coming decade on healthcare, now is the perfect time to research some of its most exciting new technologies.
+With the United States projected to spend almost 20 percent of its GDP by 2032 on healthcare, now is the perfect time to research some of its most exciting new technologies.

 Read on to learn about five exciting developments in medical lab science, as well as sample positions in the field making use of them, university programs with opportunities for undergraduate involvement, and pipelines into various medical technology industries.